-A backover accident, as the name indicates, happens when a person is struck by a vehicle which is in reverse and backing up.
+A backover accident happens when a person is struck by a vehicle that is in reverse and backing up.
 While these accidents are not as common as machinery-related accidents at workplaces, they almost always result in debilitating and even fatal injuries.
 Data from the Bureau of Labor Statistics show that in 2011, backover accidents were responsible for the deaths of 70 workers in the country.Common Causes of Backover Accidents

 - If a person is in a vehicle's blind spot, the driver might not be able to see them while backing up.

 - If a vehicle's backup alarm is not working, the driver might not be able to alert people while backing up.

 - If the workplace is too noisy, workers might not hear the alarm while a vehicle is backing up.

 - A spotter who is assisting a vehicle might fail to notice another car coming up right behind them.

 - The driver could fall off a vehicle and get run over.

 - If the driver backs up the vehicle without actually checking if there is anyone in their path, they might hit someone standing or kneeling directly behind the car.